 On May 30, 2017, the Company entered into a definitive credit agreement whereby Bank of America, N.A., as administrative agent, the other agents party thereto, and a syndicate of banks and financial institutions have (i) committed to lend to the Company, subject to the satisfaction or waiver of the conditions set forth in the agreement, an \$800.0 million term loan facility maturing six months after the term loans thereunder are borrowed (the "Six-Month Term Loan Facility"), and a \$300.0 million term loan facility maturing three years after the term loans thereunder are borrowed (collectively with the Six-Month Term Loan Facility, the "Term Loan Facilities") and (ii) made available to the Company a \$900.0 million revolving credit facility, including sub-facilities for letters of credit, with a maturity date of May 30, 2022 (the "Revolving Credit Facility," collectively with the Term Loan Facilities, "the Facility").
 The Revolving Credit Facility replaced the Company's previously existing revolving credit facility under the Amendment and Restatement Agreement, dated as of March 18, 2015, by and between the Company, certain lenders and JPMorgan Chase Bank, N.A., as administrative agent.
 The Revolving Credit Facility may be used to finance the working capital needs, capital expenditures, permitted investments, share purchases, dividends and other general corporate purposes of the Company and its subsidiaries (which may include commercial paper back-up).
 Letters of credit and swing line loans may be issued under the Revolving Credit Facility as described below.
-On July 10, 2017, the Company borrowed \$800.0 million under the Six-Month Term Loan Facility and \$300.0 million under the Three-Year Term Loan Facility to pay a portion of the purchase price of the Company's acquisition of Kate Spade.
-Under the Term Loan Facilities, there were total borrowings of \$1.1 billion outstanding and no outstanding borrowings on the Revolving Credit Facility as of December 30, 2017.
-Subsequent to the end of the second quarter, on January 10, 2018, the Company repaid the Six-Month Term Loan Facility in accordance with the terms of the agreement.
+On July 10, 2017, the Company borrowed \$800.0 million under the Six-Month Term Loan Facility to pay a portion of the purchase price of the Company's acquisition of Kate Spade.
+On January 10, 2018 the Company repaid the Six-Month Term Loan Facility in accordance with the terms of the agreement.
 On January 24, 2018, the Company repaid the Three-Year Term Loan Facility, earlier than the terms in the agreement.
-Refer to Note 18, "Subsequent Events."
-The Revolving Credit Facility under the Facility will continue to remain in effect.
+Accordingly, there were no outstanding borrowings under the Term Loan Facilities and no outstanding borrowings on the Revolving Credit Facility as of March 31, 2018.